 All parents find it difficult, sometimes, to let go and, as Dana says, let your kid be themselves and love them for who they are.
-If you’re looking for new ways to engage with your kids, new ideas to end the cycle of arguing, negotiating, punishing, and dangling carrots, join Dana for the June Master Class, Redefining Discipline, A No Gimmicks Guide to Raising Responsible, Respectful Kids.
+If you’re looking for new ways to engage with your kids, new ideas to end the cycle of arguing, negotiating, punishing, and dangling carrots, join us in the New Year when our Master Classes resume!

 Parent Encouragement Program